 Overall, I regard myself as a mentor to the students with whom I interact.
-In this capacity, I strive to generate an active examination of current practice that uses critical appraisal of research to generate an inspection of alternative approaches.
 The majority of my teaching experiences have pertained to nursing research, about which I am deeply passionate.
-My 20 years of clinical and academic research experience has shaped this passion and has provided me with a treasury of insight with which I aspire to introduce students to research in a meaningful way and illustrate its practical and clinical utility.
+My 20 years of clinical and academic research experience has shaped this passion and has provided me with a treasury of insight with which I aspire to introduce students to research in meaningful ways.
+Over the course of my career, I have witnessed the importance of research as an agent to inform and/or change practice, improve patient care, and advance cancer treatments.
+For this reason, I regularly bring ‘real life’ applications of research into the classroom to present research in a meaningful way, clearly demonstrating its practical and clinical utility.

 Full Member, Queen's University Cancer Research Institute, Division of Cancer Care and Epidemiology

-Canadian Association of Nurses in Oncology/Association canadienne des infirmières en oncologie (CANO/ACIO) Research Committee member (2018 -2020)
+Canadian Association of Nurses in Oncology/Association canadienne des infirmières en oncologie (CANO/ACIO), Research Committee member (2018 - present)

-Kingston Nursing Research Conference Planning Committee, Kingston Nursing Research Conference Planning Committee Member (2018 -)
+Kingston Nursing Research Conference Planning Committee, Committee Member (2018 - present)

 Frontenac Lennox and Addington Ontario Health Team - Coordinated Discharge Working Group, Co-Lead (2020 - present)